 Confession alert: sometimes my fall back is actually healthy stuffed French toast with PB & J. Hello my name is Taylor.
 And I am 5.

-BUT, when I’m wearing my adult pants, we eat flavor profiles with a little south ‘o the BORDAH flair.
+BUT, when I’m wearing my adult pants, I like to opt for gluten free healthy grilled recipes and typically we eat flavor profiles with a little south ‘o the BORDAH flair.
 There’s something magical that happens when tangy lime juice hits the tip of my taste buds, tangoes with spicy chili and cumin, zesty onion and crispy pops of crunchy, grilled corn and then dances alllllll the way into my happy little tummy.

 Considering ya’ll have been ALL OVAH the Mexican recipes on FFF (“cheesy” Mexican quinoa and Mexican Sweet Potato Salad I am looking at YOU) I just know in my spicy-food loving heart that we share the same lovin’ feelings.